deviantfero/wpgtk/README.md

 if you need a pair of colors predefined, just specify them on your .Xresources i.e background and foreground

+If you want the background color that wp gives you, on your terminal set your bg color to 0 or don't specify any at all on .Xresources

 also you need to uninstall any other wallpaper manager as it will override this one at startup